tcltk/tcl/doc/markdown/define.md

 **forward** *name cmdName* ?*arg ...*?
 : This creates or updates a forwarded method called *name*.
 The method is defined be forwarded to the command called *cmdName*, with additional arguments, *arg* etc., added before those arguments specified by the caller of the method.
 The *cmdName* will always be resolved using the rules of the invoking objects' namespaces, i.e., when *cmdName* is not fully-qualified, the command will be searched for in each object's namespace, using the instances' namespace's path, or by looking in the global namespace.
 The method will be exported if *name* starts with a lower-case letter, and non-exported otherwise.

-    If in a private definition context (see the **private** definition command, below), this command creates private forwarded methods.
+    [If in a private definition context (see the **private** definition command, below), this command creates private forwarded methods.]{version="TIP500"}

 **initialise** *script*
 : see below ...

 **initialize** *script*
-: This evaluates *script* in a context which supports local variables and where the current namespace is the instance namespace of the class object itself.
-This is useful for setting up, e.g., class-scoped variables.
+: [This evaluates *script* in a context which supports local variables and where the current namespace is the instance namespace of the class object itself.
+This is useful for setting up, e.g., class-scoped variables.]{version="TIP478"}

 **method** *name* ?*option*? *argList bodyScript*
 : This creates or updates a method that is implemented as a procedure-like script.
 The name of the method is *name*, the formal arguments to the method (defined using the same format as for the Tcl [proc] command) will be *argList*, and the body of the method will be *bodyScript*.
 When the body of the method is evaluated, the current namespace of the method will be a namespace that is unique to the current object.
-The method will be exported if *name* starts with a lower-case letter, and non-exported otherwise; this behavior can be overridden via **export** and **unexport** or by specifying **-export**, **-private** or **-unexport** in the optional parameter *option*.
+The method will be exported if *name* starts with a lower-case letter, and non-exported otherwise; this behavior can be overridden via **export** and **unexport** [or by specifying **-export**, **-private** or **-unexport** in the optional parameter *option*.]{version="TIP519"}

-    If in a private definition context (see the **private** definition command, below) or if the **-private** flag is given for *option*, this command creates private procedure-like methods.
+    [If in a private definition context (see the **private** definition command, below) or if the **-private** flag is given for *option*, this command creates private procedure-like methods.]{version="TIP500"}

 **private** *cmd arg...*
 : see below ...

 **private** *script*
-: This evaluates the *script* (or the list of command and arguments given by *cmd* and *arg*s) in a context where the definitions made on the current class will be private definitions.
+: [This evaluates the *script* (or the list of command and arguments given by *cmd* and *arg*s) in a context where the definitions made on the current class will be private definitions.]{version="TIP500"}

     The following class definition commands are affected by **private**: **forward**, **method**, **self**, and **variable**.
 Nesting **private** inside **private** has no cumulative effect; the innermost definition context is just a private definition context.
 All other definition commands have no difference in behavior when used in a private definition context.